highfive-devs/highfive/doc/migration_guide.md

 2. Export a target that sets `-I ${HIGHFIVE_DIR}` and links with HDF5.

 We've removed all flags for optional dependencies, such as `-DHIGHFIVE_USE_BOOST`.
-Instead user that want to read/write into/from optionally supported containers, include a header with the corresponding name and make sure to adjust their CMake code to link with the dependency.
+Instead users that want to read/write into/from optionally supported containers, include a header with the corresponding name and make sure to adjust their CMake code to link with the dependency.